motaban/motaban/README.md

 # Hi! 👋

 <p align="center">
   I’m Abdeer Figuera, a passionate web and software designer based in Argentina.
-I have a strong background in programming and specialize in front-end and back-end development, creating professional and interactive web solutions.
-I also have experience developing tools to analyze sales data and provide actionable recommendations.
+I have a strong background in programming and specialize in front-end development, creating professional and interactive web solutions.
   <br><br>
-  💡 Currently exploring:<br><br>
+  💡 Currently learning:<br><br>
-  Nest.js<br>
   Angular<br>
   🤝 Looking to collaborate on:<br><br>
   Open source projects<br>